-For the first time a comprehensive collection of historic materials will be held in one place.
-It will cover how the industry in the UK developed and the role played by significant individuals, organisations and companies.
-The development of techniques will be catalogued and made available for reference and study.
+For the first time a comprehensive collection of historic research materials has been drawn together and held in one place.
+It demonstrates how the industry in the UK developed and the role played by significant individuals, organisations and companies.
+The development of techniques is to be catalogued and made available for reference and study.

-Currently the AMSR is collecting as much material as possible relating to its areas of interest with the intention of professionally housing and curating it for the benefit of the research community and wider audiences.
+The AMSR continues to collect as much material as possible relating to its areas of interest, professionally housing and curating it for the benefit of the research community and wider audiences.

-The archive will contain significant studies, technical developments, survey results and biographical details and key documents, including published papers, journals, books and newsletters covering the fields of UK market and social research over the last 70 years.
+The archive contains significant studies, technical developments, survey results and biographical details and key documents, including published papers, journals, books and newsletters covering the fields of UK market and social research over the last 70 years.

 These will be of interest to: